smikhalevski/racehorse/README.md

 }
 ```

-2. Load the static assets from a directory when a particular URL is requested in the WebView:
+2. Load the static assets from a directory on the device when a particular URL is requested in the WebView:

 ```kotlin
 import androidx.webkit.WebViewAssetLoader